Expanding health care at home and around the world

 Part of graduate medical education for a new doctor is a residency and one of the biggest successes for Las Vegas HEALS is facilitating $10 million in funding from the governor’s office to expand residencies in Southern Nevada.
 Instead of just three hospitals offering formalized residency programs, that number will be increased to 12 hospitals by the end of the year.
 According to Geinzer, 67 percent of new doctors stay where they complete their residency.
 “This is the greatest way to increase the number of practitioners,” he said.

 A resident of Las Vegas since 1993, as an entrepreneur, “I understand what it takes to build great companies,” Geinzer said.
-His first business was the Employment Guide that is still in publication today.
+His first business was the Employment Guide which is still in publication today.
 He also owned The Recruiting Nevada Network, which was the largest network of employment websites in Nevada.
 Many employers both on and off the Las Vegas Strip were able to attract the best in talent and expertise from around the country to relocate to Southern Nevada with this resource.

 While infrastructure being built by Las Vegas HEALS will continue to improve health care in Southern Nevada, the perception of health care also needs to be corrected.
 While many people realize it needs improvement in several areas, others also assume that this means it is not good.
 This is incorrect.
 “We do have good health care here.
 We just don’t have enough and we are fixing that part of the equation.”
 As Geinzer stated, “Good doctors are right here in Las Vegas and they chose to practice here because they like it here.”